-In the music business for over twenty years, Cliff Goldmacher is a songwriter, producer, session musician, engineer, author and owner of recording studios in Nashville, Tennessee and Sonoma, California.
+In the music business for over twenty-five years, Cliff Goldmacher is a GRAMMY-recognized songwriter, music producer and educator.

-In his capacity as an educator, Cliff has taught workshops for BMI, ASCAP, The Stanford Jazz Workshop, The Songwriter’s Guild of America, the Nashville Songwriter’s Association International, Taxi and The Durango Songwriter’s Expo.
+An experienced educator, Cliff has taught songwriting and music business workshops for BMI, ASCAP, NARAS, The Stanford Jazz Workshop, The Songwriter’s Guild of America, the Nashville Songwriter’s Association International, Taxi and The Durango Songwriter’s Expo.
 Cliff is also a contributing author at LinkedInLearning.com and has spoken on songwriting for TEDx.
-Cliff is an author and journalist contributing articles to EQ, Recording and ProSound News magazines along with numerous music websites and blogs.
+Cliff is an author and freelance journalist as well contributing articles to EQ, Recording and ProSound News magazines along with numerous music websites and blogs.
 His eBook, The Songwriter’s Guide to Recording Professional Demos, has sold over 6,000 copies.Find Out More